falqas/BEWD/class_folder/02_Variables_Conditionals/slides/slides.md

 *	An open source programming language
 *	Easy to read and natural to write
 *	Created by Yukihiro Matsumoto (aka Matz) with the goal of building a language FOR developers
-*	Regularly maintained and evolved (recently reached version 2.0.0)
+*	Regularly maintained and evolved (recently reached version 2.1.3)
+* Written in C
+* Dynamic scripting language
+* Memory is managed for you
+* Object oriented, and _fun_

 <div style="text-align:center;">
   <img src="assets/ruby/ruby_img.png" />